-While many coffee lovers prefer pure black coffee, there are just as many who can’t live without their favorite creamer.
-Perhaps you’d like to know what ingredients you should have on hand in case you ever run out of creamer, or maybe you’re looking for a healthier option.
+While many coffee lovers prefer pure black coffee, there are just as many who can not live without their favorite creamer.
+Perhaps you would like to know what ingredients you should have on hand in case you ever run out of creamer, or maybe you are looking for a healthier option.
 If you’d like an easy recipe with simple ingredients, you’ve come to the right place.
 Here, we’ll show you how to make coffee creamer at home.

 How to Make Coffee Creamer

 To make a basic coffee creamer, you just need a few creamy ingredients and a mixing container.
 You can add other flavors like chocolate, cinnamon, and vanilla to this recipe.
 Stick around for some suggestions at the end!

 You can use a Mason jar, bowl, or blender for mixing.